-An inspection is normally warranted if at least one of the conditions below is met (but see also Section I.D., of this chapter, Scheduling an Inspection of an Employer in an Exempt Industry):
+An inspection is normally warranted if at least one of the conditions below is met (but see also Section I.D, of this chapter, Scheduling an Inspection of an Employer in an Exempt Industry):

 - 1. A valid formal complaint is submitted.
-Specifically, the complaint must be reduced to writing or submitted on a Complaint (OSHA-7), be signed by a current employee or representative of employees, and state the reason for the inspection request with reasonable particularity.
+Specifically, the complaint must be reduced to writing or submitted on a Complaint (OSHA-7 or OSHA Online Complaint Form), be signed by a current employee or representative of employees, and state the reason for the inspection request with reasonable particularity.
 Additionally, there must be reasonable grounds to believe either that a violation of the Act or OSHA standard that exposes employees to physical harm exists, or that an imminent danger of death or serious injury exists, as provided in Section 8(f)(1) of the Act. - 2.
 The information received in a signed, written complaint from a current employee or employee representative that alleges a recordkeeping deficiency that indicates the existence of a potentially serious safety or health violation. - 3.
-The information alleges that a permanently disabling injury or illness has occurred as a result of the complained of hazard(s), and there is reason to believe that the hazard or related hazards still exist.

-- 4. The information alleges that an imminent danger situation exists. - 5.
-The information concerns an establishment and an alleged hazard covered by a local, regional, or national emphasis program (such as the Site-Specific Targeting Plan). - 6.
+The information alleges that an imminent danger situation, a violation of the Act or of an OSHA standard exists, that exposes employees to a potential serious physical or health hazard in the workplace. - 4.
+The information concerns an establishment and an alleged hazard covered by a local, regional, or national emphasis program (such as the Site-Specific Targeting Plan). - 5.
 The employer fails to provide an adequate response to an inquiry, or the individual who provided the original information provides further evidence that the employer's response is false or does not adequately address the hazard(s).
-The evidence must be descriptive of current, on-going or recurring hazardous conditions. - 7.
-The establishment that is the subject of the information has a history of egregious, willful, failure-to-abate, or repeated citations within the Area Office's jurisdiction during the past three years, or is an establishment or related establishment in the Severe Violator Enforcement Program.
-However, if the employer has previously submitted adequate documentation for these violations demonstrating that they were corrected and that programs have been implemented to prevent a recurrence of hazards, the Area Director will normally determine that an inspection is not necessary. - 8.
-A whistleblower investigator or Regional Supervisory Investigator requests that an inspection be conducted in response to an employee's allegation that the employee was discriminated against for complaining about safety or health conditions in the workplace, refusing to perform an allegedly dangerous job or task, or engaging in other activities related to occupational safety or health. - 9.
-If an inspection is scheduled or has begun at an establishment and a complaint or referral that would normally be handled via inquiry is received, that complaint or referral may, at the Area Director's discretion, be incorporated into the scheduled or ongoing inspection.
-If such a complaint is formal, the complainant must receive a written response addressing the complaint items. - 10.
-If the information gives reasonable grounds to believe that an employee under 18 years of age is exposed to a serious violation of a safety or health standard or a serious hazard, an onsite inspection will be initiated if the information relates to construction, manufacturing, maritime, agriculture, or other industries as determined by the Area Director.
+The evidence must be descriptive of current or recurring hazardous conditions. - 6.
+The establishment that is the subject of the information has a history of egregious, willful, failure-to-abate, or repeated citations within the Area Office's jurisdiction during the past five years, or is an establishment or related establishment in the Severe Violator Enforcement Program.
+However, if the employer has previously submitted adequate documentation for these violations, demonstrating that they were corrected and that programs have been implemented to prevent a recurrence of hazards, then the Area Director will normally determine that an inspection is not necessary.

+- 7. The Whistleblower Protection Program requests that an inspection be conducted in response to an employee's allegation that the employee was discriminated against for complaining about safety or health conditions in the workplace, refusing to perform an allegedly dangerous job or task, or engaging in other activities related to occupational safety or health. - 8.
+If an inspection is scheduled or has begun at an establishment and a complaint or referral that would normally be handled through inquiry is received, then this complaint or referral can, at the Area Director's discretion, be incorporated into the scheduled or ongoing inspection.
+If such a complaint is formal, then the complainant must receive a written response that addresses the complaint items. - 9.
+If the information gives reasonable grounds to believe that an employee under 18 years of age is exposed to a serious violation of a safety or health standard or a serious hazard, then an on-site inspection will be initiated if the information relates to construction, manufacturing, maritime, agriculture, or other industries as determined by the Area Director.
 Limitations placed on OSHA's activities in agriculture by Appropriations Act provisions will be observed.
-See CPL 02-00-051, Enforcement Exemptions and Limitations under the Appropriations Act, dated May 28, 1998.
+See CPL 02-00-051, Enforcement Exemptions and Limitations under the Appropriations Act, May 28, 1998.
 A referral to Wage and Hour should also be initiated.